-B Cup is more of a plywood coffee shack than a cafe, barely bigger than a walk-in closet.
-A counter, espresso machine, pastry case and cash register define it.
+B Cup’s more plywood shack than cafe, barely bigger than a walk-in closet.

-A tattooed girl lazes behind the bar with a mouthful of apricot scone.
+A tattooed girl lazes behind the counter with a mouthful of apricot scone.

 Boone enters with The Young Mutt on a leash.

 She wipes the crumbs from her mouth.
-A guilty smile.
-Her eyes are bloodshot, unguarded.
+Her eyes are bloodshot and unguarded.

 You caught me munchin’, man.